MORE THAN 132,000

 HEALTH & WELLNESS

 Treat the Whole Child

 Our vision is to increase the effectiveness of nonprofits in the Bay Area so that all youth are able to thrive regardless of where they live.

 We invest $25,000 of unrestricted funds and renew grants for up to three years.
 Our program links your nonprofit with appropriate resources to help you grow.
 Learn best practices to ensure your work is sustainable and impactful.

-Our next grant application cycle will open in Fall 2021.
+Our next grant application cycle will open in August 1, 2021.

 All Stars Helping Kids was created in 1989, when NFL Hall of Famer Ronnie Lott gathered his friends for a dinner to benefit the local community.
 Astounded that he had raised $100,000 in one night, Ronnie and his wife, Karen, invested the money in several nonprofits fighting poverty in the South Bay.

 Since then, ASHK has used this simple formula of raising money and redistributing it to create opportunities in education, health and life skills for disadvantaged youth.

 “Life is about the calling to serve, to help another human being.
 When you help them, that makes you a better teammate.
 An All Star can be anyone!”